davetropeano/schematics-onboarding/README.md

 # Terminology
 - **IBM Cloud Schematics** - The service overlay that enables teams to more easily and safely take advantage of Terraform with IBM Bluemix.
 - **[Infrastructure as code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_Code)** - which encapsulates all cloud resources.
-These can be any IaaS component such as baremetal servers, virtual machines, containers, load balancers, software defined networking components, etc; SaaS offerings such as watson services, message hub (message queue), etc; or PaaS offerings such as D(ata)B(ase)aaS, functions as a service (OpenWhisk), etc.
+These can be any IaaS resource such as baremetal servers, virtual machines, containers, load balancers, software defined networking resources, etc; SaaS offerings such as watson services, message hub (message queue), etc; or PaaS offerings such as D(ata)B(ase)aaS, functions as a service (OpenWhisk), etc.
 - **[Terraform](https://www.terraform.io/)** - The underlying IaC engine used by IBM Cloud Schematics.
-- **Schematic** - is another term for a [Terrform Configuration](https://www.terraform.io/docs/configuration/index.html) which is a collection of Terraform files which defines the infrastructure as code.
+- **Configuration** - analogous to [Terrform Configuration](https://www.terraform.io/docs/configuration/index.html) which is a collection of Terraform files which defines the infrastructure as code.
   - [An Example can be found here: github.com/tf-bluemix-loadbalanced-nginx ](https://github.com/ckelner/tf-bluemix-loadbalanced-nginx)
 - **[Modules](https://www.terraform.io/docs/modules/index.html)** - A special reusable configuration that is often used as a building block that encapsulates a certain functionality.
 Used in both configurations and by other modules.
 A configuration or module can include _N_ modules.
   - [An Example can be found here: github.com/tf_ibmcloud_local_loadbalancer ](https://github.com/ckelner/tf_ibmcloud_local_loadbalancer)